 I love that this recipe is perfect for meal prepping.
 I can make it on a Sunday and have an oatmeal breakfast all week.

 - Brown Sugar (1/4 cup)

 - Milk (1/2 cup)

 - Baking Powder (1 tsp)

 To mix the ingredients, start with the banana.
 In the pictures below, I used my mixer; however, a mixer is unnecessary for this recipe.
 Here are the two different ways you can mash bananas.

 - To mash the bananas in the mixer, turn the mixer onto a low to medium speed with the beater attachment for 1 – 2 minutes.

 - To mash with your hands, ensure the bananas are ripe and squish between your fingers until you reach a smooth consistency.

-Once the bananas are mashed, combine with the rest of the ingredients and pour them into a parchment-lined baking dish.
+Once the bananas are mashed, combine them with the rest of the ingredients and pour them into a parchment-lined baking dish.
 The pour will be thick (see below).
-Once poured, bake at 350 degrees for 25 - 28 minutes.
+Once poured, bake at 350 degrees for 25 – 28 minutes.

 Once baked, remove the oatmeal from the oven and allow it to cool for 30 minutes.
 Then place in the refrigerator for one-two hours.
 This will allow the oatmeal to become firm and easier to cut.